Grain and the green economy

 Lecturer Liz Carlisle’s new book, Grain by Grain, examines the history of wheat with co-author and Montana farmer Bob Quinn.
 In this Q&A, Carlisle talks about unlikely allies in a polarized economy, explains why driving positive change in agricultural sustainability must occur in multiple systems at once, and shares why she brings rural land stewards to engage in critical, candid conversations with her Stanford students.

 On any given day, Stanford Earth lecturer Liz Carlisle can be found at the O’Donohue Family Stanford Educational Farm teaching courses that help students understand the interface between people, society, and the natural world.
 She wants them to learn how to manage that relationship so that every piece of the natural world can flourish.
-An accomplished researcher and author of the well-received Lentil Underground: Renegade Farmers and the Future of Food in America, Carlisle was tasked with teaching courses for the new MS/MA and developing classes for the Earth Systems Program.
+An accomplished researcher and author of the well-received Lentil Underground: Renegade Farmers and the Future of Food in America, Carlisle was tasked with teaching courses for the new Sustainability Science and Practice MS/MA and developing classes for the Earth Systems Program in 2016.
 Since then, she has reached hundreds of undergraduates, graduate students, and community members through lectures and sessions at the educational farm.

 Who is Bob Quinn and how did you hear about him?